Golden Bear (ship)

-The TS Golden Bear is the training ship of the California State University Maritime Academy (CSUMA), a campus of the California State University.
-The first training ship of the then–California Nautical School was known as the Training Ship California State, then as the T.S.
-Golden State.
-Since then, there have been three ships to bear the name T.S.
-Golden Bear.
+TS Golden Bear is the training ship of the California State University Maritime Academy (CSUMA), a campus of the California State University.
+The first training ship of the then–California Nautical School was known as the Training Ship California State, then as the TS Golden State.
+Since then, there have been three ships to bear the name TS Golden Bear.